 Donate to SPARS today and help us to re-tool the fleet for our youth sailing program.

-Youth Sailing Camps in Saint Augustine
+Sailing in Saint Augustine

-SPARS teaches youth sailing in Salt run at the Conch House Marina and Resort.
+SPARS teaches youth sailing in Salt Run at the Conch House Marina and Resort.
 Sailing lessons are given in our fleet of Prams, an ideal boat for kids.
 The Opti is 7’8″ long with a single, 35 square foot sail, and is used for training and racing worldwide.
 This weight limit for an Opti is 160 lbs.
 For intermediate sailors we also have seven Sunfish boats.

 Our sailing instructors are Certified Sailing Instructors and CPR certified.
 With a sailing class of six or more there are two instructors per class.
 At least one instructor is in a chase boat at all times while children are sailing.
 SPARS provides USCG approved life jackets and require children to wear them at all times in the water.
 Shoes must be worn at all times due to oyster beds at the foot of marsh.